kbrown1504/EBird-Better-Needs-Alert/README.md

 This project uses the eBird API 2.0.
-In order to access this API, and API key is required.
+In order to access this API, an API key is required.

 The applciation uses this key via an environment file.
 You can create your own environment file/s at src/environments/environment.ts and src/environment/environment.prod.ts